 Our academics design each course so that you have the best opportunities to build your knowledge, develop your abilities and progress towards the outcomes.
 You’ll understand what work you need to do and how it helps you to meet each outcome.

 You’ll get the guidance you need from your tutors and academic supervisor, and through assessment and feedback, such as exams, coursework, projects and group work.

 York is ranked 10th out of 155 higher education institutions for research impact (excluding all institutes that have submitted in three or fewer units of assessment).
-Read more about how the government assesses our research.

 Learn from our experts

 At York you’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.